 - Mobilize field personnel and alert generating station personnel within both areas to be joined. - Identify line to "tie" areas together.
 The tie line must be of sufficient capacity to carry the anticipated flow between the two areas. - Identify the substation for "tie-in".
-This substation must be equipped with a synchroscope that can be used for synchronizing the two areas.
+This substation must be equipped with a synchroscope or synchro-check relay with phase angle indication that can be used for synchronizing the two areas.
 Also, it must have reliable communication with the system operator who will direct the tie-in.
 In no case should synchronization between two areas be attempted without either a synchroscope or synchro-check relay due to the high probability of equipment damage and possible shutdown of one or both areas.
+Specific locations of Synchronization Devices can be found in the TO restoration plans. - For two Transmission Owners synchronizing together, a MW tie schedule must be established between the TOs based on expected flows between areas and agreed upon support that one area will be providing the other.
+This schedule may be zero or an amount equal to cranking power provided from one area to the other.
+If one TO has excess generation available, they may increase this schedule to their neighbor as appropriate to assist the neighboring area in restoring their load.